 Workstations and monitors might use up a ton of electricity, but that’s child’s play compared to the server unit.
 Servers consume much more electricity than your typical PC, and give off all sorts of heat.
 Therefore, they also need to be cooled down on a constant basis in order to function properly.
 For many businesses, this entails keeping them in an air-conditioned server closet or rack, and if proper maintenance isn’t taken, they could overheat and burn a hole through your budget with costly repairs and replacement fees.

 Knowing how much electricity your technology is consuming can help you streamline your operational costs and save money that can be better spent elsewhere.
-All Business Technologies can equip your business with virtual servers to replace your physical ones.
+COMPANYNAME can equip your business with virtual servers to replace your physical ones.
 These don’t require the time-consuming and necessary maintenance and upkeep that physical servers need in order to function properly, making them a time-saving alternative solution.
 If this doesn’t work, we can also offer consultation concerning how to best consolidate your servers.